kerim/syllabi/_includes/plagiarism-english.markdown

 When you paraphrase, make sure to understand what the original is saying, then close the book and write the passage in your own words. **Also, note that you need to cite a source for a paraphrase even though you did not quote from the source directly.** In the examples above, the source, Lester, is given after the paraphrase.
 When youare paraphrasing rather than using exact words, mentioning the page number in the source parentheses is optional, but check with your professor as some may prefer you to include it.

-## Sources
-* These examples of paraphrasing are taken from the handout "Paraphrase - Write it in your own words."
-[OWL Purdue University Writing Lab](https://owl.english.purdue.edu/owl/resource/619/1/).
-* This page is adopted from [Avoiding Plagiarism](https://web.archive.org/web/20111022002834/http://cdev.concordia.ca/CnD/studentlearn/Help/handouts/WritingHO/AvoidingPlagiarism.html) by Student Learning Services, Concordia University.
+[^1]: This page is adopted from [Avoiding Plagiarism](https://web.archive.org/web/20111022002834/http://cdev.concordia.ca/CnD/studentlearn/Help/handouts/WritingHO/AvoidingPlagiarism.html) by Student Learning Services, Concordia University.
 (The original page is no longer available online, so I have copied it here.
 The link goes to a cached version of the original page at the Internet Archive.)
 I have slightly altered the text.
+[^2]: These examples of paraphrasing are taken from the handout "Paraphrase - Write it in your own words."
+[OWL Purdue University Writing Lab](https://owl.english.purdue.edu/owl/resource/619/1/).